mongodb-labs/ai-ml-pipeline-testing/README.md

 -   `name` -- This should be in the format `test-{pipeline}-{language}`
 -   `commands` -- See below.

 **[Functions](https://docs.devprod.prod.corp.mongodb.com/evergreen/Project-Configuration/Project-Configuration-Files#functions)** -- We've defined some common functions that will be used.
 See the `.evergreen/config.yml` for example cases.
-The standard procedure is to fetch the repository, provision atlas however needed, and then execute the tests specified in the `run.sh` script you create.
+The standard procedure is to fetch the repository, provision Atlas as needed, and then execute the tests specified in the `run.sh` script you create.
 Ensure that the expansions are provided for these functions, otherwise the tests will run improperly and most likely fail.

 -   [`fetch repo`](https://github.com/mongodb-labs/ai-ml-pipeline-testing/blob/main/.evergreen/config.yml#L30) -- Clones the library's git repository; make sure to provide the expansion CLONE_URL
 -   [`execute tests`](https://github.com/mongodb-labs/ai-ml-pipeline-testing/blob/main/.evergreen/config.yml#L51) -- Uses [subprocess.exec](https://docs.devprod.prod.corp.mongodb.com/evergreen/Project-Configuration/Project-Commands#subprocessexec) to run the provided `run.sh` file. `run.sh` must be within the specified `DIR` path.